LoginRadius/docs/content/guide/enable-force-logout/index.md

 ![alt_text](./../../assets/blog-common/session-management-settings.png "image_tooltip")

-##Step2 Enable Force Logout
+##Step 2:Enable Force Logout

 Select Whether to Force-logout or not

-##Step3(Additional) Remember-me option
+##Step 3:(Additional) Remember-me option

-1. **Remember Me** feature allows your customer to stay logged in until the access token expires, even after the browser is closed.
+1. **Remember Me** feature allows your consumer to stay logged in until the access token expires, even after the browser is closed.

 > Remember me expiry duration will be same as token lifetime.